getcarina/getcarina.com/_tutorials/data-stores-redis.md

 	CONTAINER ID        IMAGE               COMMAND CREATED             STATUS              PORTS NAMES 559d211c4cb1        redis               "/entrypoint.sh redis"   16 seconds ago      Up 6 seconds        172.99.78.231:32768->6379/tcp 7ffed4c5-fdcb-473d-8740-f133804b39a4-n1/amazing_mayer
     ```

-    The output of this `docker ps` command is your running Redis container.

 	The status of the container should begin with Up.
 If it doesn't, see
 	the [Troubleshooting](#troubleshooting) section at the end of the
 	tutorial.